BetaNYC/Map-Vacant-Storefront/README.md

 1. There may be more than one commercial address at a BBL, but the current strategy hides the building from the map if there are any legally operating businesses in that building.
 This means that buildings that have multiple commercial units and at least one active business will be hidden from the map, even if they have other commercial units in the building that are vacant.
 2. The building class codes that we’ve designated as “commercial” codes include things like Office with Commercial Units - 1 to 6 stories (O5).
 When a building has this building code class, it does not guarantee that there is actually a commercial unit there.
 This means that certain buildings may show up on the map as having a vacant storefront even though there are no storefronts, or even commercial units, at that address.
 3. The current strategy does not differentiate between storefronts, second-floor commercial units, basement commercial units, or commercial units inside a building.
 This means that certain buildings may show up on the map as having a vacant storefront even though the vacancy cannot be seen from the street.
-4. The Multi-Agency Permits database is broken; see this letter to MODA asking for it to be fixed.
+4. The Multi-Agency Permits database is broken.
+We're working with MODA to get this fixed.
 This means that we cannot remove legally operating restaurants from the map.

 ## Project Support Team
 Lindsay Poirier, BetaNYC.
 Contact me by emailing me < lindsay@beta.nyc >